 O, Canada!
 You guys do it right.
 To top off the last round of LaBatt, Canadians stop in for some poutine—a bowl of thick-cut french fries, with chunks of Canadian cheese curd, smothered in a savory gravy with fresh pepper corns.
 It's not as good as it sounds.
 It's better.
-It's almost enough to make me want to move in with my Canadian ex-girlfriend.
-And her husband.
+It's almost enough to make me want to move in with my Québécois ex-girlfriend and her husband.

 Three words for you.
 Dried.
 Bull.
 Penis.
-Want to chew on that?
+Chew on that!
 This has gone somewhat out of vogue, but in the past, Sicilians with hangovers would gnaw on a good ol' dried bull penis.
 The assumption was that it restores your virility.
-Or perhaps your brain just eliminates the hangover as quickly as possible to stop your body from eating any more penis.
+Or perhaps your brain just eliminates the hangover as quickly as possible to stop your body from eating any more penis-jerky.

 Some Haitian voodoo practitioners go on the offensive with their hangovers—they stick 13 black-headed pins into the cork of the bottle that did that to them.
-I'm no scholar of voodoo, but I have to assume this is revenge on the bottle, which brought on this awful thing in the dark of night.
+I'm no scholar of voodoo, but I have to assume this is revenge on the bottle that brought on this awful thing in the dark of night.
 What do they do for screw-tops?
 I do not know.

 9. Ancient Greece